Nonparametric Modeling of Continuous-Time Markov Chains: Adaptation to phylogenetic and phylogeographic inference

 Focusing on origin country population densities, we aim to relax the log-linear assumption by modeling the covariate effect using a GP.
-We adopt a squared-exponential kernel and assign two exponential priors with rates $1$ and $2$ respectively to the marginal scale and length-scale hyperparameters.
-Also, to avoid over-fitting, we constrained the length parameter to be bigger than $1$.
+We adopt a squared-exponential kernel and assign two exponential priors with rates $1$ and $2$, respectively, to the marginal scale and length-scale hyperparameters.
+To avoid overfitting, we constrain the length parameter to be greater than $1$.

 Figure~\ref{NPR.fig:fluLogRates} compares the inferred log-rates from both the log-linear and the GP models.
 The results suggest that the log-linear assumption is too restrictive, as it appears to overestimate the effect of low population densities while underestimating the effect of higher ones.

-Besides, Figure~\ref{NPR.fig:fluTree} shows the MCC tree reconstructing the evolutionary history of H3N2 Influenza, where each branch is colored with the air community where the corresponding lineage has spent more time.
-A quick inspection of the tree suggests that China and, in general, countries in Southern Asia were potential recurrent sources of infections.
-Indeed, their corresponding colors dominate the tree trunk, which we can here define as the sequence of external branches facing the top-right of the tree plot.
+Figure~\ref{NPR.fig:fluTree} also shows the MCC tree reconstructing the evolutionary history of H3N2 influenza, where each branch is colored by the air community in which the corresponding lineage spent the most time.
+A quick inspection of the tree suggests that China and, in general, countries in southern Asia were potential recurrent sources of infection.
+Indeed, their corresponding colors dominate the tree trunk, which we define here as the sequence of external branches facing the top-right of the tree plot.
 To test this hypothesis, we compute the reward associated with each air community along the tree trunk; that is, the total expected time the CTMC spends in each of the states along the tree trunk \citep{minin_counting_2007}.
 The dot plot at the bottom of Figure~\ref{NPR.fig:fluTree} shows the posterior median trunk rewards associated with each air community using the GP model.
 In particular, the figure shows that the highest median trunk reward is associated with China (around 4 years between 2000 and 2007), confirming the aforementioned hypothesis.